-The Nouakchott Challenge leaves the UK on 26 Dec 2019 and heads South through Morocco, Western Sahara, and into Mauritania.
+The Nouakchott Challenge leaves the UK on Dec 26 2020 and 15 Jan 2021 and heads South through Morocco, Western Sahara, and into Mauritania.
 The route travels mostly on tarmac roads, but the highlight is the two-day crossing of the Sahara Desert.
 The journey is approximately 3000 miles, and can comfortably be covered in 2 weeks (if all goes well).
 Those in a hurry have completed it in less, but that is missing the point, really.
 This is NOT a race.
 There is so much of interest en-route that it makes no sense to rush your travels.
 The entry fee per car is £399.

 The Challenge really starts in Southern Spain, where hotel accommodation is provided.
 European teams start from here so there is no need to go to the UK.
 The Road Book provides the clues as the Participants bond over a beer (or two) in the hotel bar, and form into travelling groups for the journey South.
 Ahead lies Sand, Sea and... even more sand.
 Experience the heat of the desert sun, and the challenge of nursing a knackered car all the way to destinations that most people would only consider flying to.